Multica Docs

 Once it's up:

-2. Important: set APP_ENV to production
+2. Important: keep production safety on

 1. Sign up at Resend and get an API key